redjoker011/dotfiles/README.md

 - Add the line /usr/local/bin/fish to /etc/shells.
 - Change your default shell with chsh -s /usr/local/bin/fish.

+Note: Brew installs fish on `/opt/homebrew/bin/fish` so you might need to symlink it on `/usr/local/bin` for it to work. e.g `sudo ln -s /opt/homebrew/bin/fish /usr/local/bin`

 # Commands and Bindings

 This section contains available commands and their usage for each packages.